nunchaku-tech/nunchaku/docs/source/advanced_features/qencoder.rst

 .. note::

    The quantized T5 encoder currently only supports CUDA backend.
+Turing GPUs will be supported later.